Intro-CS-App-Dev-and-Deploy/Overview/README.md

 ---

 # General Notes about Computer Apps
+- Grading should occur through,
+  - Classroom Demonstration
+  - Video Demonstration
+  - GitHub "Final App" Execution
+  - CAUTION: Mr. Mercer's computer may not run like your computer.
+Your app my appear or behave differently, influencing your grade.

 **Note**: assignments start with Flat and Static Programs, progressing to dynamic and introducing Intermediate CS (non-flat)